Tamil Temple Towns: Conservation and Contestation

 Apart from established conservation laws and guidelines, another (potentially conflicting) mediating force is the continuing authority of ancient Sanskrit religious and architectural texts (Agamas and Shilpashastras), which deal with temple renovation as well as ritual and design.
 The authority of these texts, seen as divine in origin, is vested in the Brahmin priest-scholars (acharyas), but also in the (often rival) figure of the hereditary architect (sthapati).

-Hindu Religious and Charitable Endowments department
+Hindu Religious and Charitable Endowments Department

 The network of stakeholders is complex.
-A central player is the Hindu Religious and Charitable Endowments department (HR&CE), established by the state government in its present form in 1960 to oversee temple maintenance and administration, traditionally the domain of priests.
+A central player is the Hindu Religious and Charitable Endowments Department (HR&CE), established by the state government in its present form in 1960 to oversee temple maintenance and administration, traditionally the domain of priests.
 Said to be the world’s largest heritage custodian, it controls over 36,000 temples.
 Alarmed by a spate of insensitive restorations, groups of devotees have recently brought court cases against HR&CE.
 In this context, the Madras High Court instructed UNESCO in 2016 to evaluate the conservation activity taking place.
 UNESCO (Delhi) commissioned the heritage organisation DRONAH, led by Shikha Jain (Co-I), to conduct a fact-finding mission.
-Our project arose form the need for an academic study to underpin policy and guidelines.
+Our project arose from the need for an academic study to underpin policy and guidelines.

 Funded by

-The Arts and Humanities Research Council (AHRC)/Newton Fund, in partnership with the Indian Council for Historical research (ICHR).
+The Arts and Humanities Research Council (AHRC)/Newton Fund, in partnership with the Indian Council for Historical Research (ICHR).
 Start date: 2018

 Collaborators

-The project is a collaboration between The Welsh School of Architecture, the School of Oriental and African Studies (SOAS), The School of Planning and Architecture (SPA) Bhopal and DRONAH Foundation.
+The project is a collaboration between The Welsh School of Architecture, the School of Oriental and African Studies (SOAS), The School of Planning and Architecture (SPA) Bhopal and the DRONAH Foundation.

 Professor Adam Hardy